fluent/fluentd-kubernetes-daemonset/README.md

 ### Disable sed execution on elasticsearch image

 By historical reason, elasaticsearch image executes `sed` command during startup phase when `FLUENT_ELASTICSEARCH_USER` or `FLUENT_ELASTICSEARCH_PASSWORD` is specified.
 This sometimes causes a problem with read only mount.
-To avoid this problem, set "true" to `FLUENT_ELASTICSEARCH_SED_DISABLE` environment variable.
+To avoid this problem, set "true" to `FLUENT_ELASTICSEARCH_SED_DISABLE` environment variable in your kubernetes configuration.

 ## Maintainers